MinaFarid1/C_Problems/README.md

 Use "gcc main.c Stack.c -o main.exe" to compile the code then run main.exe

 ## Solutions 4: C program to check if a word is palindrome or not using stack

+## Solutions 5: Implementation of simple tic-tac-toe game in C